 Choosing the right debt relief service for you

-Here at Bankruptcy Canada, we understand that debt can be scary but trust us when we say that ignoring it won’t make it go away.
+Here at Bankruptcy Canada, we understand that owing money can be scary but trust us when we say that ignoring it won’t make it go away.

-With just one phone call, we can match you with a local Licenced Trustee who will be able to assess your debt and advise you on the best debt-relief route to take.
+With just one phone call, we can match you with a local Licensed Trustee who will be able to assess your debt and advise you on the best debt-relief route to take.

-To find out more about what we do or to be matched with a Licenced Trustee, call us on (877) 879-4770 or fill out our online form.
+To find out more about what we do or to be matched with a Licensed Trustee, call us on (877) 879-4770 or fill out our online form.